spooozy/pet-phone-book/docs/Features.md

     - If there are no contacts, the application will show a hint.

 - **Detailed contact information**:
-    -View detailed info about the previously saved contact.
+    - View detailed info about the previously saved contact.

 - **Add Contact**:
     - Create new contacts by specifying a name and up to 10 ways to contact.